Revurn/.github/profile/readme.md

-> # 📢 Announcement
+# Release
-> Revurn has in fact taken an unexpected turn and we now aim to release by Mid 2023 as usual.

-# Opening in ~~2024~~ 2023!
-Revurn is still currently in the works, But we aim to release by Mid 2023.
+Revurn is still currently in the works, There is no estimated ETA for the release of this.

 # Revurn
 Revurn is a chat application with every users interests in mind, allowing you to build your own iconic space.